ashtonw7/writing-with-no-purpose/posts/polar-express.md

 Anyway, I nodded and told Santa I was on it and then went to his desk and grabbed the first list I saw.
 You guessed it–I grabbed the naughty one.

 I didn’t realize my mistake until it was Christmas Eve and it was time to pick up the kids.
-I fired up the Polar express and went to the first kids house.
+I fired up the Polar express and went to the first kid's house.
 I said, “Wanna get on this train to the North Pole?”

 He replied, “Whatever bozo.”
 Then he did a jump kick into my stomach and climbed aboard.